 Registration for camp is not complete until the $200 Camp Deposit has been received by the Premier Sports Camps, Inc. offices.
 This deposit holds and ensures the child’s spot in the designated camp.
 In the event of camper cancellation prior to 14 days from the start of camp, the camp deposit will not be applied to any camp credit without the purchase of Cancellation Insurance.

-A $10 camp registration fee is applied to all our camps and is required for each session/camp week attended.
-This fee in considered non-refundable in event of camper cancellation and will not be applied to any camp credit.
+A one-time per year $25 seasonal fee is applied to all our camps.
+This fee is considered non-refundable in the event of camper cancellation and will not be applied to any camp credit.

 Please read carefully.
 We encourage all our families to purchase camp insurance for peace of mind in the event of camper cancellation.